Briana Sinden, M.Ed.

 - Trauma Focused

+My clinical populations of interest include woman as well as LGBTQ+, Latinx, and neurodivergent individuals.
 I integrate attachment theory with acceptance-based and client-centered therapy.
 Our sessions will prioritize you as the expert on your life.
 My training and clinical experience involves trauma work, relationship conflict, and substance misuse, as well as specialized education in consensual non-monogamy, emotional regulation, and body image work (with a focus on body neutrality and deconstructing diet culture).

-I’m passionate about supporting you and validating your experiences-both as you navigate your current challenges and as you process the impact of your past.
+I’m passionate about supporting you and validating your experiences, both as you navigate your current challenges and as you process the impact of your past.
 In our time together, I strive to develop your sense of strength, self-understanding, and self-compassion.
 This may look like reflecting on and processing past trauma, and learning how you can best advocate for yourself with improved insight.
 It could also look like practicing boundary-setting and managing the expectations you place on yourself or others.

 Primary Approaches and Treatment Specialties